Airport Hangar Types

 Best For

-• Single-engine aircraft storage with standard wingspans
+• Single-engine aircraft storage with standard wingspans that fit the configuration

-• Budget-conscious owners seeking enclosed protection
+• Budget-conscious owners seeking enclosed protection without premium costs

-• Basic storage needs without workshop requirements
+• Basic storage needs without extensive workshop requirements

-• Pilots who want private, lockable space
+• Pilots who want private, lockable space but don’t need a massive facility

 Typical Cost

-$300-1,000 per month depending on location, size, and local market conditions
+$300-1,000 per month depending on location, size, and local market conditions—generally the sweet spot for value

 Box Hangars